Memory Stick: History

-The original Memory Stick, which was launched in October 1998, was available in capacities up to 128 MB.
+The original Memory Stick was launched in October 1998 and was available in capacities up to 128 MB.

 In October 1999, Sony licensed the technology to Fujitsu, Aiwa, Sanyo, Sharp, Pioneer and Kenwood, in a bid to avoid a repetition of the Betamax failure.
 Other companies were also licensees to the format.
 Some early examples of Memory Stick usage by third-party companies include Sharp's MP3 players, Alpine's in-dash players, and Epson's printers.

-Initially the format had a lukewarm reception, but it soon increased in popularity, especially after the licensing deal.
+The format initially had an indifferent reception, but it soon increased in popularity, especially after the licensing deal.
 In spring 2001, Memory Stick attained 25% market share (against CompactFlash's 40% and SmartMedia's 32%), up from 7% a year earlier.
 By May 2001, total shipment of Memory Stick units surpassed 10 million.

-However the SD card, jointly developed by Toshiba, Panasonic and SanDisk, became widely popular among companies and soon became the most popular flash format – by November 2003 it held 42% market share in the United States, ahead of CompactFlash's 26% and Memory Stick with 16%.
-Eventually Sony itself became the only company to support the format.
+However, the SD card, jointly developed by Toshiba, Panasonic and SanDisk, became widely popular among companies and was soon the most used flash format.
+By November 2003, it held 42% market share in the United States, ahead of CompactFlash's 26% and Memory Stick with 16%.
+Sony itself eventually became the only company to support the format.
 Sony was often criticized for the Memory Stick, as they were deemed to be expensive compared to other formats.

 As of January 2010, it appeared that Sony had begun to combine support for SD/SDHC and Memory Stick formats in their products.
 All digital cameras and camcorders announced by Sony at the 2010 Consumer Electronics Show could use SD and SDHC cards as well as Memory Sticks.
 Furthermore, Sony announced the release of its own line of SD cards.
 Many claimed this development as the end of the format war between Memory Stick and SD card.
 However, Sony did not abandon the format at this time, and indicated that it would continue development of the format for the foreseeable future.
 A prime example was the development of WiFi transfers through a special Memory Stick PRO-Duo which was still in development As of 2011.

 Sony's first significant migration away from Memory Stick did not come until 2019, when it introduced the α7R IV full-frame mirrorless interchangeable-lens camera without Memory Stick support, opting instead for dual SDXC slots.

 Applications

-Typically, Memory Sticks are used as storage media for a portable device, in a form that can easily be removed for access by a personal computer.
+Memory Sticks are typically used as storage media for a portable device, in a form which can easily be removed for access by a personal computer.
 For example, Sony digital compact cameras use Memory Stick for storing image files.
-With a Memory Stick-capable memory card reader a user can copy the pictures taken with the Sony digital camera to a computer.
+With a Memory Stick-capable memory card reader, a user can copy the pictures taken with the Sony digital camera to a computer.
 Sony typically included Memory Stick reader hardware in its first-party consumer electronics, such as digital cameras, digital music players, PDAs, cellular phones, the VAIO line of laptop computers, TV sets under the WEGA and Bravia names, and Sony's handheld gaming device, the PlayStation Portable.